PaulRBerg/prb-math/README.md

 1. PRBMath operates with 256-bit word sizes, so it has to account for possible intermediary overflow.
 ABDKMath operates with 128-bit word sizes.
-2. PRBMath rounds up instead of truncating in certain cases (see [Listing 6](https://accu.org/index.php/journals/1717) and text above it), which does it slightly more precise than ABDKMath but comes at a gas cost.
+2. PRBMath rounds up instead of truncating in certain cases (see listing 6 and text above it in this [article](https://accu.org/index.php/journals/1717)), which makes it slightly more precise than ABDKMath but comes at a gas cost.

 ### PRBMath